 Whenever I start thinking about cooking something new, I think about all of my family’s favourite foods and work out which ones I haven’t cooked before.
 Then I start experimenting.

-When we order Chinese takeaway my husband will always, always order a chicken chow mein, so this seemed like an obvious choice to create a recipe for.
+When we order Chinese takeaway my family will always, always order a chicken chow mein, so this seemed like an obvious choice to create a recipe for.

 I wanted to create something that would be similar in taste to a takeaway chicken chow mein (well actually more yummy as it turns out) but to know what was going in it, keeping it low in calories and packed full of vegetables.
 This chow mein recipe has red pepper, carrots and spring onions which not only really add to the flavour, but also add colour too.
 This makes it look, as well as taste, delicious.